 Visibility Leash & Collar

-At night, visibility is safety, which is why bicyclists use lights and reflectors.
+Visibility is key for safety when walking your dog at night, which is why bicyclists use lights and reflectors.
 You can buy a reflectorized harness or use reflective tape.
 Better yet, illuminated leashes and collars a great for walking your pup at night.

 The first step before selecting any collar should always be to talk with your veterinarian.
 He or she can take your dog’s medical and breed background into account.
 If your dog has extreme behavior issues on walks, I recommend reaching out to a dog behavior specialist in your area.
-In fact, behavior issues are something else Spot Pet Insurance covers!
+In fact, behavior issues are something else that Spot includes in its pet insurance coverage!